 What to serve with this vegan beet curry?

-For a quick and simple meal, this curry is delicious with some roti.
+For a quick and simple meal, this easy beetroot curry recipe is a delicious side dish with some roti.